stevencurtis/SwiftCoding/HandleTimestampsFromYourBackend/README.md

 Unfortunately the iso8601 format doesn't include the fractional settings.
 Perhaps what we should do is panic.

-Or we can add our own date formatter
+Or we can add our own date formatter:

 ```swift
 extension ISO8601DateFormatter {